 Of the 3543 highest cited researchers in the world, 37 belong to one of the universities on the Aurora network.
-This again asserts the world class academic excellence of the universities in the Aurora network, reconfirming the earlier analysis by Elsevier which compared the field weighted citation impact of the Aurora universities as a groups with similar networks,
+This again asserts the world class academic excellence of the universities in the Aurora network, reconfirming the earlier analysis by Elsevier which compared the field weighted citation impact of the Aurora universities as a group with similar networks.

 The list of highest cited researchers is published annually by Clarivate on the basis of the Web of Science and consists of the 1% mostly cited publications for field and publication year – correcting for different citation practices.

 Aurora is a network of universities that dedicated to match academic excellence with societal relevance.
 Academic excellence is not enough: we want our research to be focused – as much as possible – on the major problems and challenges in our societies and to actively contribute to addressing them, with real impact.